 I want to feel healthier and stronger and have more energy.
 I want to eat cleaner and maybe lose some weight.

-When I ask them what is stopping them from achieving these goals, the responses are always very similar:
+When I ask, "What is stopping you from achieving these goal the responses are always very similar:

 Meal planning.
 Time (<--that is a big one).
 Self-discipline.